eytan-avisror/ws-simple-pubsub/README.md

 ### Subscribe to topic

-Will subscribe to an existing topic, if the topic does not exist, it will create it and add client as a subcscriber.
+`Subscribe` operation will subscribe to an existing topic, if the topic does not exist, it will be created and the client will be added as a subcscriber.

 ```json
 {